Probing Dec-POMDP Reasoning in Cooperative MARL

 4

-Together, these results motivate benchmarks where partial observability and decentralised coordination are non-optional for success, so evaluation reflects how policies solve tasks, not just how high their returns are.
+Design benchmarks where partial observability and decentralised coordination are non-optional for success.
+We provide metrics and an open-source library that can help with this.
 See the paper appendix for detailed diagnostic values, thresholds, null baselines, and confidence intervals.

 MPE SMAX V1 SMAX V2 MaBrax Hanabi OC V1 OC V2